thijsdaniels/Crossroads/README.md

 - Make chunks, that each contain a certain number of terrain voxels.
 - Each chunk should have a method for rendering the sides of its voxels according to their neighboring voxels.
 - Each terrain voxel should call a re-render of its chunk when it is destroyed or created.
+- The terrain (and other relevant game objects) that are on the camera-side of the player will be disabled, with the exception of the row right in front of the player.
+This way, nothing unintentionally blocks the view and things like treasure chests and NPCs, which must be in the rows adjacent to the player's track anyway, will still be visible.

 ## Gameplay